List of international games played by NHL teams: 1979 Challenge Cup

 The 1979 Challenge Cup was a series of international ice hockey games between the Soviet Union national ice hockey team and a team of All-Stars from the National Hockey League.
 The games were played on February 8, 10, and 11 at Madison Square Garden in New York City.
 It replaced the NHL's all-star festivities for the 1978–79 NHL season.
 The Soviets defeated the NHL All-Stars 2 games to 1.

 1979–80 Super Series

 In late 1979 and early 1980, two Soviet teams from Moscow, CSKA and Dynamo, played a nine-game series against several NHL teams (the Buffalo Sabres, the Edmonton Oilers, the Montreal Canadiens, the New York Islanders, the New York Rangers, the Quebec Nordiques, the Vancouver Canucks, the Washington Capitals, and the original Winnipeg Jets).
-Games took place in the US and Canada.
+Games took place in the United States and Canada.
 The Moscow teams won the series with a record of 5–3–1.
 Individually, CSKA had a record of 3–2–0, and Dynamo had a record of 2–1–1.